Luna Park (Coney Island, 1903): Rides and attractions

 Luna Park had many rides over the years.
 Among the attractions that opened in 1903 were Bridge of Laughs, an uneven-surface plank bridge; Midnight Express, a miniature railroad; Shoot the Chutes, a slide left over from Boynton's Sea Lion Park; and Trip to the Moon, a roller coaster originally named Drop the Dip.
-One of Luna Park's largest attractions was Twenty Thousand Leagues Under the Sea, a submarine ride simulating Jules Verne's novel of the same name.
+One of Luna Park's largest attractions was Twenty Thousand Leagues Under the Seas, a submarine ride simulating Jules Verne's 1870 novel of the same name.
 It was housed in a 30000 ft2 building and transported guests to a replica of an Eskimo village at the North Pole; the building included a tank measuring 24 ft deep, and the temperature of the water changed as visitors traveled to different parts of the tank.
 The park's other original attractions included Infant Incubators, a building displaying a new type of infant care.
 Canals of Venice, a gondola ride, was one of the original attractions, but did not open with the rest of the park.

 Luna Park's attractions were constantly changed over the years.
 The 20,000 Leagues Under the Sea attraction was replaced with a cyclorama in 1905, and Trip to the Moon was relocated in the 1910s before being moved back to Luna Park in 1924.
 Other rides added to Luna Park after its opening included: